PaintSwap/samwitch-orderbook/README.md

 ![swob](https://github.com/PaintSwap/samwitch-orderbook/assets/84033732/977c060f-e6e7-418f-9d44-1012599f41c6)

-This efficient order book utilises the BokkyPooBahsRedBlackTreeLibrary library for sorting prices allowing O(log n) for tree segment insertion, traversal, and deletion.
-It supports batch orders and batch cancelling, ERC2981 royalties, and a dev and burn fee on each trade.
+This efficient order book utilises the `BokkyPooBahsRedBlackTreeLibrary` library for sorting prices allowing `O(log n)` for tree segment insertion, traversal, and deletion.
+It supports batch orders and batch cancelling, `ERC2981` royalties, and a dev and burn fee on each trade.

 It is kept gas efficient by packing data in many areas:

-- Four orders (uint24 quantity + uint40 order id) into a 256bit word giving a 4x improvement compared to using 1 storage slot per order.
+- Four orders (`uint24` quantity + `uint40` order id) into a 256bit word giving a 4x improvement compared to using 1 storage slot per order
 - When taking from the order book no tokens/nfts are transferred.
 Instead the orderId is stored in a claimable array
 - The tokens claimable are packed with 3 orders per storage slot